-Objective #3: To assess the contribution of fathers to prevention and service utilization during pregnancy and to assess how men can be included in messages and prevention efforts during pregnancy.
+Objective #3: To assess the contribution of fathers/partners to prevention and service utilization during pregnancy and to assess how men can be included in messages and prevention efforts during pregnancy.

-This survey will also be hospital-based and will interview men who are present with the mother during her delivery hospitalization.
-Because fathers are no longer accessible through a hospital-based survey for Cohort#1, this objective will be limited to Cohort #2.
+This survey will also be hospital-based and will interview fathers/partners who are present with the mother during her delivery hospitalization.
+Because fathers/partners are no longer accessible through a hospital-based survey for Cohort#1, this objective will be limited to Cohort #2.